v-tushar/budgetbot/README.md

 ## 🙏 Acknowledgments

-- **🎓 Kaggle Team**: For the excellent 5-Day Gen AI Intensive Course
 - **🤖 Google**: For providing the powerful Gemini AI platform
 - **🔗 LangChain Community**: For the incredible agent framework and tools
 - **🌟 Open Source Community**: For the various libraries and tools used